NAIST-SE/AttractingContributors/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

 # Attracting Instruction Set Architecture (ISA)
-Tell me your favorite Instruction Set Architecture(ISA)!!!
+Please tell me your favorite Instruction Set Architecture(ISA)!!!

 It can be anything!
 And if you have a URL that shows ISA features, please include it.